CodeWithAnji/JSON-Tree-Visualizer/README.md

 ## 🧠 How to Use

-1. Paste your JSON data into the input panel (left side).
+1. Paste your JSON data into the input panel.

 2. Click "Visualize JSON" to generate a tree structure.

-3. Use the search bar to highlight specific keys or values.
+3. Use the Search Bar to find specific keys or paths.

+4. Click any node to copy its JSON path.

-4. Download the visualization as an image if needed.
+5. Use Zoom Controls or Download options as needed.

 ## 🌐 Deployment Guide